| Shropshire Union CanalShropshire Union Canal History

 dealt with, the second might not be terribly urgent as a temporary terminus could be created east of it,

 with the towpath giving access on foot from there into Newport - about ¾ of a mile away'.
+On the west side of town there is a nice grassy walk along the canalside.
+Tickethouse Lock

 is at the end of this short stretch and there is a lock cottage beside it - though the cottage is well